skippyr/libtmk/README.md

 - The next time you build your project, the library will be automatically linked into your executable.

 ## ❡ Documentation
 After installed, you can learn how to use it by reading its [documentation](DOCS.md) or by hovering your mouse pointer over any of its identifiers in your IDE.

 ## ❡ Help

-If you need help related to this project, open a new issue in its [issues page](https://github.com/skippyr/libtmk/issues) or send me an [e-mail](mailto:skippyr.developer@icloud.com) describing what is going on.
+If you need help related to this project, open a new issue in its [issues pages](https://github.com/skippyr/libtmk/issues) or send me an [e-mail](mailto:skippyr.developer@icloud.com) describing what is going on.

 ## ❡ Contributing
 This project is open to review and possibly accept contributions, specially fixes and suggestions.
 If you are interested, send your contribution to its [pull requests page](https://github.com/skippyr/libtmk/pulls) or to my [e-mail](mailto:skippyr.developer@icloud.com).

-By contributing to this project, you agree to license your work under the same license that the project uses.
+In order to keep it open-source, by contributing to this project, you must agree to license your work under the same license that the project uses.
+For other intentions, prefer to create a fork.

 ## ❡ License
 This is free software licensed under the BSD-3-Clause License that comes WITH NO WARRANTY.
 Refer to the `LICENSE` file that comes in its source code for license and copyright details.

 &ensp;
-<p align="center"><sup><strong>Birth:</strong> November 3rd 2023.</sup></p>
 <p align="center"><sup><strong>≥v≥v&ensp;Here Be Dragons!&ensp;≥v≥</strong><br />Made with love by skippyr <3</sup></p>